lbzepoqo/squadjs-squad-creation-blocker/README.md

 1. Block squad creation for the specified duration at the start of each new game.
 2. Prevent squad creation at the end of each round.
-3. If `enableCountdownBroadcast` is set to `true`:
+3. If `broadcastMode` is set to `true`:
-   - Broadcast a message when 10 seconds are left before squad creation is unlocked.
+   - Broadcast countdown messages at multiples of 10 seconds.
    - Broadcast a message when squad creation is unlocked.
+4. If `broadcastMode` is set to `false`:
+   - Send individual warnings to players attempting to create squads during the blocked period.
-4. Disband any squads created during the blocked period and warn the player who attempted to create the squad.
+5. Disband any squads created during the blocked period.

 ## Behavior

 - **New Game Start**:
   - Blocks squad creation for the specified `blockDuration`.
-  - If enabled, schedules a broadcast for 10 seconds before unlocking.
+  - If in broadcast mode, schedules countdown broadcasts.
-  - When the block period ends, allows squad creation and broadcasts an "unlocked" message if countdown was enabled.
+  - When the block period ends, allows squad creation and broadcasts an "unlocked" message.

 - **Round End**:
   - Blocks squad creation indefinitely until the next game starts.